-Work shadowing – this helps you to understand a specific job role and its responsibilities by observing an employee in their working environment. (usually not assessed).
+This helps you to understand a specific job role and its responsibilities by observing an employee in their working environment.

 Many extra-curricular activities are also work experience opportunities.
 Below are just a few of the opportunities NTU are able to support you with:

 Work undertaken during term time or vacations, typically to earn money to support study.
 The Employability team’s JobShop service can help you find something that’s right for you.

 Full or part-time work taken to enhance your CV or improve your job prospects.

 This is high-quality, fixed-term vacation work or work taken after graduation.